grafana/agent/docs/sources/flow/reference/components/pyroscope.java.md

 target process file system at the exact same path.

 {{% admonition type="note" %}}
-The `asprof` binary is executed as privileged user.
+The `asprof` binary runs with root permissions.
 If you change the `tmp_dir` configuration to something other than `/tmp`, then you must ensure that the directory is only writable by root.
 {{% /admonition %}}